Pacific Data Images: 1990–1995: character animation

-The result of all these projects was a movie deal with DreamWorks SKG in 1995 to make the movie Antz.
-At this time DreamWorks purchased a 40% share of PDI.
+The result of these projects was a movie deal with DreamWorks SKG in 1995 to make the movie Antz.
+At this time, DreamWorks purchased a 40% share of PDI.

-Glen Entis left PDI for the game industry in 1995, first joining DreamWorks Interactive as CEO.
-When Electronic Arts purchased DreamWorks Interactive, he moved to their Vancouver office to set up their next-generation games research group.
-He is a founding board member of Los Angeles' Digital Coast Roundtable, and is chairman of the Academy of Interactive Arts & Sciences.
+Glen Entis left PDI for the game industry in 1995, joining DreamWorks Interactive as CEO.
+When Electronic Arts purchased DreamWorks Interactive, he moved to their Vancouver office to set up its next-generation games research group.
+He is a founding board member of Los Angeles's Digital Coast Roundtable, and is chairman of the Academy of Interactive Arts & Sciences.

-1995–2015: Feature films and closure
+1995–2015: feature films and closure

-PDI's first feature film Antz was released by DreamWorks Pictures on October 2, 1998.
-This was followed by Shrek on May 18, 2001.
+Pacific Data Images's first feature film, Antz, was released by DreamWorks Pictures October 2, 1998.
+This was followed by Shrek May 18, 2001.

-After the success of Antz, in 2000 Carl Rosendahl sold his remaining interest in PDI to DreamWorks.
+After the success of Antz, Sega contacted the company to create a series of commercials for a marketing campaign for the launch of the Sega Dreamcast. in 2000, Carl Rosendahl sold his remaining interest in PDI to DreamWorks.
 PDI was renamed PDI/DreamWorks and continued to operate as a stand-alone business unit.
 Rosendahl left PDI in February 2000 to become managing director for Mobius Venture Capital, where he focused on investments in the technology and media companies.
-In May 2001, this sale essentially united the two studios, PDI and DreamWorks, into a single entity which went public a few years later as DreamWorks Animation (DWA).
+In May 2001, the sale essentially united the two studios, PDI and DreamWorks, into a single entity that went public a few years later as DreamWorks Animation (DWA).
 PDI stopped making commercials and visual effects for live-action films in 2002.
-Animators at PDI worked on projects based at the PDI studio, but also assisted in DWA projects based in the Glendale DWA studio.
+Animators at PDI worked on projects based at the PDI studio, but they also assisted in DWA projects based in the Glendale DWA studio.

-By the time PDI reached its 25th anniversary in 2005, it had completed over 1000 projects and grown to over 400 employees.
+By the time Pacific Data Images reached its 25th anniversary in 2005, it had completed more than 1,000 projects, and grown to more than 400 employees.

-In 2008, Richard Chuang, the last of the initial three, left the company to pursue his own ventures.
+In 2008, Richard Chuang, the last of the founding three, left the company to pursue his own ventures.

+In July 2012, PDI/DreamWorks moved to a larger office building with about 200000 ft2 of interior space in the same office complex at Pacific Shores Center.
+It was about one-third larger than the previous building and featured "an on-site clinic for a doctor’s office and nutritionist, a larger cafe and more outdoor space with gas heaters" to allow for "hanging outside year-round".

-On January 22, 2015, PDI/DreamWorks was shut down as part of its parent company's restructuring plans following the box office underperformance of Penguins of Madagascar (2014), cutting off 500 jobs.
+On January 22, 2015, PDI/DreamWorks was shuttered as part of its parent company's restructuring plans following the box-office underperformance of 2014's Mr. Peabody & Sherman and Penguins of Madagascar, cutting off 500 jobs.